smart-data-models/dataModel.IssueTracking/services/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `attributes[array]`: As per the [Service Definition](http://wiki.open311.org/GeoReport_v2/#get-service-definition) structure defined by Open 311.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `effectiveSince[string]`: The date on which the service type was created.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `attributes[array]`: As per the [Service Definition](http://wiki.open311.org/GeoReport_v2/#get-service-definition) structure defined by Open 311  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `effectiveSince[date-time]`: The date on which the service type was created.
 This date might be different than the entity creation date  .
 Model: [http://schema.org/DateTime](http://schema.org/DateTime)- `group[string]`: A category to group this service type within.
-This provides a way to group several service request types under one category such as sanitation  - `id[*]`: Unique identifier of the entity  - `jurisdiction_id[string]`: The unique ID of the legal entity of the service (i.e. city).  - `keywords[string]`: A comma separated list of tags or keywords to help users identify the request type.
-This can provide synonyms of the service_name and group.  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `open311:metadata[boolean]`: This field is not strictly needed as the proposed entity encompasses the attribute definition as well.
+This provides a way to group several service request types under one category such as sanitation  - `id[*]`: Unique identifier of the entity  - `jurisdiction_id[string]`: The unique ID of the legal entity of the service (i.e. city)  - `keywords[string]`: A comma separated list of tags or keywords to help users identify the request type.
+This can provide synonyms of the service_name and group  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `open311:metadata[boolean]`: This field is not strictly needed as the proposed entity encompasses the attribute definition as well.
 If defined, its value must be `true` if the `attributes` property is defined and its array value is not empty.
 Otherwise it must be equal to `false`  - `open311:type[string]`: realtime: The service request ID will be returned immediately after the service request is submitted. batch: A token will be returned immediately after the service request is submitted.
 This token can then be later used to return the service request ID. blackbox: No service request ID will be returned after the service request is submitted.
 Enum:'realtime, batch, blackbox'.   - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `provider[string]`: Provider of the service  .
-Model: [http://schema.org/provider](http://schema.org/provider)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `service_code[string]`: The unique identifier for the service request type.  - `service_name[string]`: The human readable name of the service request type.  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
+Model: [http://schema.org/provider](http://schema.org/provider)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `service_code[string]`: The unique identifier for the service request type  - `service_name[string]`: The human readable name of the service request type  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
 It has to be services.
 Enum:'services'  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->